Continuing Education Courses

 Fee: $850 (50 Hours)

-Students will receive 150 clock hours of behind the wheel training and observation.
-This instruction includes straight-line backing, alley docking, off-set backing, parallel parking, coupling & uncoupling, 8-step brake test and pre-trip inspection.
-Students will practice the proper methods of: shifting techniques; approaching intersections; left and right hand turns; entering and exiting freeway ramps; and using mirrors while driving both forward and backwards.
+Students will receive 150 clock hours of behind-the-wheel training and observation.
+This instruction includes straight-line backing, alley docking, offset backing, parallel parking, coupling & uncoupling, 8-step brake test, and pre-trip inspection.
+Students will practice the proper methods of: shifting techniques; approaching intersections; left and right hand turns; entering and exiting freeway ramps; and using mirrors while driving both forward and backward.
 Students will be required to maintain a Driver’s Daily Log.

 Fee: $3,750 (150 Hours)